Ronald Acuña Jr. Player Props: Braves vs. Astros

 Ronald Acuña Jr. At The Plate

-- Acuna has an OPS of 1.007, fueled by an OBP of .448 to go with a slugging percentage of .560.
-All three of those stats are tops among Atlanta hitters this season.

-- Among qualifying hitters in MLB, his batting average ranks fourth, his on-base percentage ranks fourth, and he is 19th in the league in slugging.
+- Among qualified batters in baseball, his batting average ranks second, his on-base percentage ranks fourth, and he is 22nd in the league in slugging.

-- Acuna has an RBI in six of 20 games this year, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 28.6% of his games this season, Acuna has picked up at least one RBI.
+In three of those games (14.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- In 13 of 20 games this year, he has scored, and five of those games included multiple runs.
+- In 61.9% of his games this year, he has scored at least once.
+And he's had five games with multiple runs (23.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.